+'''

+BoolType GciDecSharedCounter(

+int64_t counterIdx,

+int64_t value,

-BoolType GciDecSharedCounter(int64_t counterIdx, int64_t value, int64_t floor);
+int64_t floor);

+'''

-counterIdx The offset into the shared counters array of the value to decrement. value counter by.
+counterldx The offset into the shared counters array of the value to decrement. value Pointer to a value that indicates how much to decrement the shared counter by.

-Pointer to a value that indicates how much to decrement the shared floor The minimum possible value for the shared counter.
+floor The minimum possible value for the shared counter.
 The counter cannot be decremented below this value.
-If floor is NULL, then a floor value of INT_MIN (-2147483647) will be used.
+If floor is NULL, then a floor value of INT\MIN (-2147483647) will be used.